vansh-seth/Web-tech-lab/Notes-CSS/Box-Model/Readme.md

-Certainly!
-Here's the content rewritten for a `README.md` file, using a more concise and structured format:

----

 # CSS Box Model

 The CSS Box Model is a fundamental concept in web design and layout.
 It describes how the layout and design of HTML elements are structured as boxes, comprising four main parts: